Ross-Murphy/PowerShell-GPT/README.md

 What's Next
 ---
 There are several other PowerShell OpenAI ChatGPT API scripts out there and honestly if I had found them first I may not have started this at all, however it was fun and I like the simplicity of it all.
 This needs to become a proper module if it's to be distributed as a project.
-Eventaully I would like to add some ability for the chat to interact with the shell in a limited capacity.
+Eventually I would like to add some ability for the chat to interact with the shell in a limited capacity.
 Using the new Functions array in released in gpt-3.5-turbo-0613.

 What's New?
 ---